algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 <br>

-Now that he knows the principal features of the page, he will enter a postal address in the right place because it's indicated with a placeholder with what he has to write.
+Now that he knows the principal features of the page, he will enter a postal address[^postal] in the right place because it's indicated with a placeholder with what he has to write.

 <br>